ameysunu/-Developer-Circles-Community-Challenge/README.md

 ```
 The value ``root`` was our id for ``<div>`` tag in HTML, hence by accessing root we would be rendering the HTML as a DOM element.
 Now save the changes in your IDE and hit refresh on your website and **Hello World!** would be displayed loud and proud on the website.

-Okay, now let's use a little bit Javascript inside our React App to get the current date and time from our system.
+Okay, now let's use a little bit of Javascript inside our React App to get the current date and time from our system.
 Let's begin by getting the current date and time and print it out to the console.

 ```
 let time = new Date();